Exhibiting Artists

 $1,500.

 ”My sculptures are stacked, wheel-thrown forms that I cut and reassembled into new configurations.
 Embossed surfaces and layered glazes emphasize their sense of accumulation, fragmentation, and repair.
 The Hedgerow series is inspired by the untended hedgerow bordering my studio.
 These ceramic works draw from the tangled coexistence of old and new growth, focusing on invasive vines that can overwhelm surrounding vegetation.
 To me, these pieces become metaphors for the ongoing erosion of women’s rights.
 The open, bottomless blue interiors of my vessels evoke life, freedom, and resistance, underscoring growth as a contested and fragile condition.”
+This work uses the language of the vessel and organic growth to explore cycles of accumulation, invasion, and resistance, transforming natural forms into a metaphor for social instability and the contested conditions of autonomy and change.
+Current Perspectives (1980-2026)

 Irja Boden

-Ghent, NY
+Ghent, NYForget-Me-Not

 glazed ceramic